R4HUL-INDIAN/Radhe/README.md

   <br>
 </h1>

-𝗥𝗮𝗱𝗵𝗲 is a tool that automatically enumerates subdomains, checks if they are live, and finds "Unauth cache Purge" and "Server-Side Request Forgery (SSRF)" vulnerabilities or issues
+𝗥𝗮𝗱𝗵𝗲 is a tool that automatically enumerates subdomains, checks if they are live, and finds "Unauthenticated cache purge" and "Server-Side Request Forgery (SSRF)" vulnerabilities or issues

 # Features

-𝗥𝗮𝗱𝗵𝗲 is a tool that automatically enumerates subdomains, checks if they are live, and finds "Unauth cache Purge" and "Server-Side Request Forgery (SSRF)" vulnerabilities or issues.
+𝗥𝗮𝗱𝗵𝗲 is a tool that automatically enumerates subdomains, checks if they are live, and finds "Unauthenticated cache purge" and "Server-Side Request Forgery (SSRF)" vulnerabilities or issues.
 It has different modules that can be used for different tasks.

 The following are the modules available in 𝗥𝗮𝗱𝗵𝗲: